u-siem/u-siem-core/src/components/dataset/README.md

 * CustomTextList: Key-Value maps where the value is a list of strings.
 ...

-This will only work effectively when the instance of uSIEM is for a single client.
-In multi tenant services, will be needed dedicated instances for each tenant, this will simplify the calculation of the cost too and simplify the development of the SIEM in our side.
+### Multi-Tenant
+The datasets don't support multiple tenants.
+For that reason a cluster of uSIEM nodes must be dedicated to each client exclusivly, it also helps to calculate the cost for each SOC client.

 #### About BlockLists
 The blocklists are intended to be used internally by the SIEM not directly by an operator.
-So, if we want to add an element in a block list, we first need to define in a component the appropiate command, like FILTER_IP and define the behaviour for that command, normally it will be the components that manages the datasets, because it knows how to handle the dataset in the DDBB.
+So, to add an element to the block list, a component must implement the appropiate command, like FILTER_IP.

 ### Slow GeoIP
 Instead of having the full GeoIP database in memory, we can use the `slow_geoip` to have the GeoIP dataset in a Sled database on disk.